 Revenues from selling of goods are generated primarily by sales of crystal and glass products.
-The reason of the decrease of sales is the decline of demand.
+The reason for the decrease of sales is the decline of demand (see Note 16).

 The table below summarizes the Group's key financial indicators, which are monitored by the Group's management: